RaphaelNotarantonio/roberta_adversarial/for_jean_zay/README.md

 You also need to install transformers and advertorch.

-You should then manually download models:
+You should then manually download models :

 ```
 https://github.com/huggingface/transformers/issues/856